ExDDV: A New Dataset for Explainable Deepfake Detection in Video: Additional Results

 Figure~\ref{fig:xai_results} contains a comprehensive diagram with qualitative samples for all possible training scenarios applied on LLaVA \cite{liu-NeurIPS-2023}.
-We observe that most explanations are meaningful, although there are cases when various model versions fail.
+The examples include both relevant explanations as well as wrong explanations, \eg identifying artifacts on real videos.

-In Figure~\ref{fig:click_results}, we showcase a comparison between the predictions of the click regressor and the ground-truth click locations, highlighting the precise localization performance of our model.
+In Figure~\ref{fig:click_results}, we showcase some examples of how the ViT-based click predictor compares with the ground-truth click locations.
+We observe that the predictor is able to precisely locate visual artifacts.

-\section{Training environments}
+\section{Training Environments}

 We have worked on multiple environments for our experiments.
 For the in-context learning experiments, we used a Tesla V100-SXM2 GPU with 32GB VRAM.
 Phi-3-Vision \cite{abdin-arxiv-2024} and LLaVA \cite{liu-NeurIPS-2023} were fine-tuned on a single H100 GPU with 80GB VRAM.
 BLIP-2 \cite{li-ICML-2023} was fine-tuned using an RTX 4090 GPU with 24GB VRAM.
 The same training environment as for BLIP-2 was used for the click predictors.